ccb-hms/edw_acs/README.md

    git clone https://github.com/ccb-hms/acsAPI.git
    ```

-2. Navigate your terminal to the base directory of the newly cloned git repo.
+2. Navigate your shell to the base directory of the newly cloned git repo.
    ```sh
    cd acsAPI
    ```